carlynorama/HummingbirdExamples/README.md

 Start writing some tests before anything gets to complicated

-## 04_front_end_wok
+## 04_front_end_work

-While in testing it would be good to be able to begin prototyping the front end on our little local server.
+While in testing it would be good to be able to begin prototyping the front end a little on our little local server.
 Some examples.